MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

 1. Send the photo.

     The file appears as a new window in the Dynamics 365 Guides user’s environment.
-At this time, the Dynamics 365 Guides user cannot save the shared file in their own OneDrive for Business folder.
+At this time, the Dynamics 365 Guides user can't save the shared file in their own OneDrive for work folder.

 1. Select the text chat.
 The photo is attached to a blank message.